Gow (sept): Y-DNA Evidence in Support of the Historical Narrative

 Although Smith is the most common surname in Scotland, any male Smith will need to have their Y-DNA tested to learn whether or not their ancestry is associated with Clans Macpherson or Chattan.
 For example, Ian Ronald Smythe (Smythe ancestrally spelled Smith) had his Big Y-700 test completed in June, 2021 via FamilyTreeDNA.
 The test revealed multiple matches to others named Macpherson, including the late Chief of Clan Macpherson.

 Later Gows

 The name Thomas Gow is found in 1589 in a bond signed at Dunkeld between Mackintosh and MacDonald of Keppoch.
 James Gow is recorded as a tenant under Mackintosh in 1635 in Badenoch.
 The names William Gow and Ewen Gow are noted in Crathiecoy and Laggan, Badenoch in 1679.
 During the Jacobite rising of 1745 the name Alexander Gow in Ruthven, Badenoch is found in the Jacobite army.
 Niel Gow (1727–1807) may have been of the Clan Chattan.

 The Clans, Septs, and Highland Regiments of the Scottish Highlands states: "...The Highlands were famed for their manufactures, smiths, and jewellers.
 These rural craftsmen were, of course, usually hereditary, son or son-in-law succeeding father, and each generation accumulating further skill and pride in their vocation...the son became as proud of his calling as of his name."

+George Smith (1793-1871) became the first distiller in the Highlands to obtain a license for distillation and, in 1824, he established The Glenlivet distillery after the 1823 Excise Act at Upper Drumin, Strathavon, Banffshire.

+Donald Alexander Smith, 1st Baron Strathcona and Mount Royal whose father, John, lived as a crofter at Knockando, Moray.
+John Smith's daughter, Elspet, married Donald's business partner, George Stephen, 1st Baron Mount Stephen who was born in Dufftown, Banffshire.